ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Investment Products

-Octa offers fewer than 230 tradeable instruments.
-By comparison, industry leaders Saxo Bank, IG, and CMC Markets all offer over 10,000 tradeable instruments.
+Octa offers barely 277 tradeable instruments, which varies by platform, with the most on its MT5 offering.
+By comparison, industry leaders Saxo, IG, and CMC Markets all offer over 10,000 tradeable instruments.

 Cryptocurrency: Cryptocurrency trading at Octa is available through CFDs, but not available through trading the underlying asset (e.g. buying Bitcoin).
 Note: Crypto CFDs are not available to retail traders from any broker's U.K. entity, nor to U.K. residents.